 Heriot-Watt University was ranked as the top university in Scotland for Economics and 3rd best in the UK in the Guardian University Rankings 2018.
-The National Student Survey 2018 also found that our students had a higher overall satisfaction rate than any other Economics students in Scotland.
+The National Student Survey 2019 found that our students had the highest levels of satisfaction in Scotland and third highest in the UK, reflecting their consistently positive experiences in areas such as teaching; assessment and feedback; learning resources; academic support and learning community.

 Our Economics degrees are underpinned by the work of globally respected researchers who design and teach our programmes with a real-world focus.
 We begin at an introductory level so you don’t need to have previous knowledge in economics to study these courses.